mssjeong/ExactConfidenceIntervals.jl/README.md

 ### Required

 - `generator`: Random sample generator of the model.
 Define the function such that `y::Array = function_name(th::Vector, n::Int)` for models without exogenous variables, and `y::Array = function_name(th::Vector, n::Int, x::Array)` for models with exogenous variables.
 - `likelihood`: Likelihood function of the model.
 Define the function such that `z::Float = function_name(th::Vector, y::Array)` for models without exogenous variables, and `z::Float = function_name(th::Vector, y::Array, x::Array)` for models with exogenous variables.
-The output variable `z` represents the sum of the log-likelihoods or the product of the likelihoods.

 When defining the generator and likelihood functions, the input variable types must not be specified because they are assigned automatically according to the `format` keyword argument.